NEW IDEAS FOR A BETTER WORLD

 In 2017 and 2018 WDCD focusses its attention to climate change, definitely the most urgent issue humanity faces right now.
 WDCD is challenging the creative community to contribute to the solution to its own capacity.
 ‘Designers are optimists, so we will approach this issue with lots of positivism,’ WDCD-founder Richard van der Laken says.
 ‘Instead of worrying about the problem, we are going to attack this challenge with all the creative energy and inventiveness we can bring together at WDCD.’

-WDCD Live Amsterdam 2017 (23 & 24 May) will be entirely dedicated to climate change.
-The event will also see the launch of the WDCD Climate Action Challenge, an international design competition asking for game-changing ideas for a better world.
+WDCD Live Amsterdam 2017 (23 & 24 May) was entirely dedicated to climate change.
+The event also saw the launch of the WDCD Climate Action Challenge, an international design competition asking for game-changing ideas for a better world.